Islandora/documentation/README.md

 * [Documentation for Islandora 7.x and earlier](https://wiki.lyrasis.org/display/ISLANDORA/)

-## Repository Structure

-In this repository, the /docs/ folder contains the documentation in markdown format.
-The mkdocs.yml file in the root directory specifies the navigation menu.

 ## Maintainers

 * [Documentation Interest Group](https://github.com/islandora-interest-groups/Islandora-Documentation-Interest-Group)

 ## Contributing

 To contribute to the Islandora documentation, create an issue or a pull request.
 To have a pull request accepted, you need to be covered by an Islandora Foundation [Contributor License Agreement](http://islandora.ca/sites/default/files/islandora_cla.pdf) or [Corporate Contributor License Agreement](http://islandora.ca/sites/default/files/islandora_ccla.pdf).
 Please see the [Contributors](https://islandora.ca/contribute) pages on Islandora.ca for more information.